OpenOCL/openocl.github.io/_api/ocl_ocp.md

   - content: "In this method you can implement the path cost (also called Lagrange cost or intermediate cost) function."
     name: "pathCosts"
     parameters:
+      - content: "Cost handler, allows you to add cost terms to the optimal control problem using the add method."
+        name: ch
+        type: "OclCostHandler"
       - content: "State variables"
         name: x
         type: "[OclVariable](#apiocl_variable)"